-- As rain occurs in the collection system, flows to Blue Plains will exceed 511 mgd, triggering the start of CSSF conditions. - For the first four hours, flows up to 555 mgd will be conveyed to complete treatment and be discharged at outfall 001.
+- As rain occurs in the collection system, flows to Blue Plains will exceed 511 mgd, triggering the start of CSSF conditions. - For the first four hours, flows up to 555 mgd will be conveyed to complete treatment and be discharged at Outfall 002.
 Flows in excess of 555 mgd that are conveyed by the collection system (up to 1076 mgd) will overflow to the tunnel.
 In accordance with the LTCP, CSOs on the Anacostia River will also be captured by the tunnel up to the diversion capacity specified in the NPDES Permit.
-The tunnel dewatering pumping station will pump up to 225 mgd to ECF for treatment and discharge at outfall 001. - If the storm lasts long enough, the amount conveyed to complete treatment will be reduced from 555 mgd for the first four hours to 511 mgd for the next 24 hours and 450 mgd thereafter.
+The tunnel dewatering pumping station will pump up to 225 mgd to ECF for treatment and discharge at Outfall 001. - If the storm lasts long enough, the amount conveyed to complete treatment will be reduced from 555 mgd for the first four hours and 511 mgd thereafter.
 The difference between the available complete treatment capacity and the flow conveyed by the collection system will overflow to the tunnel. - If the storm is large enough, the tunnel system may fill up and then it will overflow to the receiving waters. - When the storm recedes, flows from the collection system will decline.
-If flows from the collection system drop below the available complete treatment capacity (555 mgd for the first four hours, 511 mgd for the next 24 hours and 450 mgd thereafter), a portion of the flow from ECF diverted to complete treatment to maintain the flow through complete treatment at its design capacity.
+If flows from the collection system drop below the available complete treatment capacity (555 mgd for the first four hours and 511 mgd thereafter), a portion of the flow from ECF will be diverted to complete treatment to maintain the flow through complete treatment at its design capacity.
 The balance of the flow from ECF will be disinfected and discharged at Outfall 001.
 This approach maximizes the flow receiving complete treatment.